Malenbacon/Hoteliour-Clone/README.md

-that is a projetct to pratice copy site and pratice my reponsive css
+that is a projetct to pratice copy sites and pratice my reponsive css